francolmenar-projects/Hivery-Internship/README.md

            lost2: The last part of the message.
 From the difference of money to the end.

     win:
         Message showed when the user wins the game.
 It is just one String.

+    initial:
+        Initial message showed in the upper part of the game when 1.30 sec are remaining.

+    oneMin:
+        Message showed when there is one minute left.

+    hurryUp:
+        Message showed when there is 30 seconds left.

                                      Rules inside JSON file: